mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 $$
-This means that if this particular arbitrary choice of functional form is a good approximation, when computing the mutual information for varying numbers of samples - by taking subsamples of the experimental data - we expect to find a linear relationship as a function of the inverse of these number of data points.
+This means that if this particular arbitrary choice of functional form is a good approximation, when computing the mutual information for varying numbers of samples--by taking subsamples of the experimental data--we expect to find a linear relationship as a function of the inverse of these number of data points.
 From this linear relationship, the intercept is a bias-corrected estimate of the mutual information.
 Therefore, we can bootstrap the data by taking different